web3-nodeops/tacchain/README.md

 # Tac Chain

-`tacchaind` is a Cosmos SDK appchain with EVM and Wasm support.
+`tacchaind` is a TAC EVM Node based on CosmosSDK with EVM and Wasm support.

 ### Quickstart